 Importance of sugar

-What salt to cure salmon?
+What salt to cure salmon with?

 Coarse ground sea salt is the traditional one.
 Mountain salts work great for curing, like Himalayan salt and pink salt.